Comparing the performance of practical two-qubit gates for individual $^{171}$Yb ions in yttrium orthovanadate: Introduction

-Within rare-earth ions (REIs), Kramers ions, which have an unpaired electron in their $f$ shell such as erbium (Er$^{3+}$), neodymium (Nd$^{3+}$), and ytterbium (Yb$^{3+}$) exhibit substantial magnetic moments on the order of the Bohr magneton $(\mu_B)$.
+Within rare-earth ions (REIs), Kramers ions, which have an unpaired electron in their $f$ shell such as erbium (Er$^{3+}$), and ytterbium (Yb$^{3+}$) exhibit substantial magnetic moments on the order of the Bohr magneton $(\mu_B)$.
 Thus, these ions can interact with nearby ions through magnetic dipole-dipole interactions.
-Among Kramers REIs, Yb$^{3+}$ is known for its simple level structure, comprising of two electronic multiplets for the ground ($^{2}$F$_{7/2}$) and excited ($^{2}$F$_{5/2}$) states.
+Er$^{3+}$ is known for telecom-compatible networking due to its native emission wavelength, while Yb$^{3+}$ offers simpler level structure, comprising of two electronic multiplets for the ground ($^{2}$F$_{7/2}$) and excited ($^{2}$F$_{5/2}$) states.
 Notably, $^{171}\text{Yb}^{3+}$ isotope of Yb$^{3+}$ is the only Kramers rare-earth ion with the lowest nuclear spin of $I = 1/2$.
 Hence, it benefits from long coherence times of nuclear levels \cite{nicolas2023coherent}, while maintaining the simplest possible hyperfine energy level structure with only a few narrow transitions in the optical absorption spectra \cite{tiranov2018spectroscopic, kindem2018characterization}.
 This simplicity facilitates more efficient manipulation of spin qubits and gate operations.
 Consequently, Yb is an attractive candidate for practical applications in rare-earth quantum information processing \cite{welinski2016high, ortu2018simultaneous, welinski2020coherence, businger2020optical, businger2022non, chiossi2024optical, ranon1968paramagnetic, krankel2004continuous, bartholomew2020chip, ruskuc2022nuclear, xie2024scalable}.

 Among host crystals, Yb ions doped into yttrium orthosilicate (Y$_2$SiO$_5$ or YSO) and yttrium orthovanadate (YVO$_4$ or YVO) have been extensively studied \cite{welinski2016high,tiranov2018spectroscopic,kindem2018characterization}.
 YSO is widely used in quantum experiments, primarily due to the small magnetic moments of its components \cite{equall1994ultraslow}.
 Conversely, YVO is of interest due to its high site symmetry, leading to narrow inhomogeneous linewidths when doped with $^{171}\text{Yb}^{3+} $ \cite{kindem2018characterization}.
-YVO is also promising for fabricating nanophotonic cavities \cite{zhong2016high}, and particularly for Yb: YVO \cite{kindem2020control,wu2023near}, making it a compelling choice for this study.
+YVO is also promising for fabricating nanophotonic cavities \cite{zhong2016high}, and particularly for Yb:YVO \cite{kindem2020control,wu2023near}, making it a compelling choice for this study.